czernous/persian-hugo/exampleSite/content/about/_index.md

 Welcome to my personal blog.

 Here, I help Graphic Designers market their businesses online.

-I share what I have learnt through self-study and online learning.
+I share articles on what I have learnt through self-study and online courses.

+About my two main passions: Digital Marketing and Graphic Design.

 ## **My story**